clebert/aws-simple/README.md

 }
 ```

-_Note: Please replace the stack ID (`mystack`) with your own.
+_Note: Please replace the app name (`myapp`) with your own.
 All resources
-created with CloudFormation will have this stack ID as prefix._
+created with CloudFormation have the app name combined with the stack ID as a
+prefix for their own ID such as `myapp-mystack-resource-s3-bucket`._

 ### Create AWS CLI profile